Summary of Significant Accounting Policies

 The consolidated financial statements include the financial statements of Dollar Tree, Inc., and its wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.

-The functional currencies of certain of the Company’s international subsidiaries are the local currencies of the countries in which the subsidiaries are located.
+The functional currencies of certain of our international subsidiaries are the local currencies of the countries in which the subsidiaries are located.
 Foreign currency denominated assets and liabilities are translated into U.S. dollars using the exchange rates in effect at the consolidated balance sheet date.
 Results of operations and cash flows are translated using the average exchange rates throughout the period.
 The effect of exchange rate fluctuations on translation of assets and liabilities is included as a component of shareholders’ equity in accumulated other comprehensive loss.
 Gains and losses from foreign currency transactions, which are included in “Other expense (income), net” have not been significant.

 Use of Estimates